gdejohn/procrastination/README.md

-This also works for trampolined functions and curried functions of arbitrarily many arguments. `Trampoline.evaluate()` isn't just an instance method, it's also overloaded as an all-in-one static helper method that accepts a trampolined recursive lambda expression and matching arguments, fixes the lambda expression, applies it to the arguments, evaluates the resulting trampoline, and returns the unwrapped value.
+This also works for trampolined functions and curried functions of arbitrarily many arguments. `Trampoline.evaluate()` isn't just an instance method, it's also overloaded as an all-in-one static helper method that accepts a trampolined recursive lambda expression and an appropriate number of arguments, fixes the lambda expression, applies it to the arguments, evaluates the resulting trampoline, and returns the unwrapped value.
 And the static factory method `Trampoline.call()` is overloaded to accept curried functions and matching arguments.
 For example:

 ```java
 static int length(Sequence<?> sequence) {